-Because this false teaching is so widespread today, infecting the vast majority of so-called “Christian” churches, it has already been addressed throughout the main chapters of this book (see The Path to Eternal Life, Be Baptized, Obedience and The Role of Works).
+Because this false teaching is so widespread today, infecting the vast majority of so-called “Christian” churches (especially in America), it has already been addressed throughout the main chapters of this book (see The Path to Eternal Life, Be Baptized, Obedience and Bearing Fruit).
 However, further information is given here for those who are still deceived by this false teaching – in fact, writing this book has helped me understand just how pervasive this false teaching is today.
-This book is showing you that those who proclaim this “faith alone/only” false teaching are therefore actually triply wrong, because:
+This book is showing you that those who proclaim this “faith alone/only” false teaching are, therefore, triply wrong because:

 - Baptism is not a “good work” of man,

 - It is required for salvation (to be born again), and

 - Scripture clearly teaches us that obedience, works and perseverance do play an important role in the biblical plan of salvation.

 This false teaching comes primarily from those who call themselves “Reformed” Protestants and those who call themselves “Calvinists.”
 And as you will soon read, Calvinism is yet another false theology of man, which is chock full of false teachings from start to finish.
 But it doesn’t matter what fancy names they give to their own man-made interpretations of Scripture and rules (e.g., Arminianism, Calvinism, “Reformed” Protestantism, Whatever-ism, etc.).
 They are still man-made interpretations, and they are not in agreement with Scripture.